CHRONIC MUSCULOSKELETAL PAIN CARE: SPINAL MANIPULATION

 therapy), lifestyle changes (diet, no smoking), and referral for co-management

-as necessary.
+as needed.
 (1) These recommendations echo and enhance

 prior such studies.
 One set of researchers proposed